zeezee003/Netherat/Miscellaneous Files/Ember Wardens Journey.md

 [[Cygnus]], recognizing that the system needs a guardian to prevent future corruption, integrates himself into the machinery.
 He becomes the new mainframe, the heart and mind controlling the vast ecosystem of [[Netherat]]—a transformation that is both awe-inspiring and fraught with potential consequences.
 This move puts a literal soul into the machine, but what price might that exact on Cygnus’s own autonomy?

-Meanwhile, the party mourns the loss of [[D&D - Player/00 Netherat/Voro]].
-Despite healing attempts, [[D&D - Player/00 Netherat/Voro]]’s life slips away, leaving a heavy silence.
-The emotional weight is palpable: [[Dayne]] claims [[D&D - Player/00 Netherat/Voro]]’s spellbook, a symbolic passing of knowledge and power, while [[Gal]] takes a mysterious magical orb clasped in [[D&D - Player/00 Netherat/Voro]]’s hand—an object of unknown potential that promises future narrative threads.
+Meanwhile, the party mourns the loss of [[Voro]].
+Despite healing attempts, [[Voro]]’s life slips away, leaving a heavy silence.
+The emotional weight is palpable: [[Dayne]] claims [[Voro]]’s spellbook, a symbolic passing of knowledge and power, while [[Gal]] takes a mysterious magical orb clasped in [[Voro]]’s hand—an object of unknown potential that promises future narrative threads.

-The mechanical beetles descend, their cold efficiency creating a massive pyramid entombing [[D&D - Player/00 Netherat/Voro]]—an eerie, almost reverent memorial to their fallen companion.
+The mechanical beetles descend, their cold efficiency creating a massive pyramid entombing [[Voro]]—an eerie, almost reverent memorial to their fallen companion.
 But the destruction of the area reveals the prize you’ve been hunting: the mk.1 mechanical army, dormant no longer.
 Hundreds of these machines awaken and march out on a ramp built from the surrounding debris, under [[Cygnus]]’s command, poised to fight in the looming war outside [[Drens]].

 [[Karlock]], drawn to [[Cygnus]]’s shell, claims his head, which transforms into a helmet—another artifact, another trophy steeped in significance.